jmathena1/jmathena1.github.io/README.md

 # Welcome to my site!

-I built this personal site, blog, and digital garden using the static site builder Hugo, written in Golang.
+I built this personal site, blog, and digital garden using the static site builder Hugo, written in Go.

 The steps to running this site locally are:
 1. Install [Hugo](https://gohugo.io/installation/)